cloudfoundry/docs-dev-guide/installcf/install-go-cli.html.md

 ---
-title: Install cf Version 6
+title: Installing the cf Command Line Interface
 ---

 To install cf, download it from https://github.com/cloudfoundry/cli/releases and follow the instructions for your operating system.